Updated: Feb 2

 This will involve math.
 You are on your own with that!
 Good luck and God speed!

-Once you have swapped your bolts for hanger bolts, it's as mark, drill, anchor and screw!
+Once you have swapped your bolts for hanger bolts, it's as easy as mark, drill, anchor and screw!

 I. Lerve.
 It.